 Over the years Karolyn and her husband have fostered a lot of fascinating, wonderful pugs.
 There were sad times when Charley died at 16, Shasta at 14, Mighty Max at 14 and Miss Tootie at 13 but they were blessed by their time with them.
 Karolyn currently lives in Plano with her husband and two pugs, Crickett (10), Lola (12) and Ozzy (11) our mini Schnauzer.

-Foster Director – Crissy Mondragon
+Advisory Director – Crissy Mondragon

 been smitten ever since!
-Their sweet pug angel turned out to be very particular about his new playmate which led to the abandonment of adopting another.
-Soon after, a Director called to ask about doing a few home visits and that led to assisting with foster application processing, foster team leading, transporting, to being Foster Director.
+Unfortunately, their sweet pug angel was very particular about his new playmate, which led to the abandonment of adopting another.
+Soon after, a Director called to ask about doing a few home visits.
+That led to assisting with foster application processing, foster team leading, and transporting, to being Foster Director and now Operations Director.

-Volunteering for DFW Pug Rescue and watching rescued pugs blossom is a great feeling along with witnessing the teamwork and friendships that result from everyone coming together with the same goal is as good as it gets!
+Volunteering for DFW Pug Rescue and watching rescued pugs blossom is a great feeling, along with witnessing the teamwork and friendships that result from everyone coming together with the same goal is as good as it gets!

-Medical Director - Susan Chapman
+Adoption Director / Intake Medical Coordinator – Susan Chapman

 When Susan’s oldest daughter got a pug, she was smitten.
 She got one of her own and then another…she was hooked!
-After attending her firstPugoWeen she took a step to volunteer.
+After attending her first Pug-O-Ween she took a step to volunteer.

 DFW Pug Rescue is more than a volunteer opportunity for Susan, it’s a passion.
 To help these wonderful creatures get a second chance at life is so worth it!

 Intake Director – Judith Wells